Head of the Lagoon - Collegiate & Masters

 Assessed penalties are as follows:

 - Crews will be assessed a 30 second penalty for failing to yield to an overtakiing crew.
-An overtaking boat has the right of way and slower crews must yield and move to the outside of any curve or as indicated by the passing crew.
+An overtaking boat has the right of way and slower crews must yield and move to the outside of any curve.

 - Crews will be assessed a 1' penalty for interference on the course.